 Joe Fairless: What is your best real estate investing advice ever?

-Joe Fairless: I love it.
+Joe Fairless: Tried and true approach, that’s for sure.
+We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Let’s do it.
+Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

 Joe Fairless: Best ever book you’ve read?